-Like any other form of racing, driving and drifting together builds mutual trust and respect.
-The sooner kids can start learning to drive, the more those skills can develop.
-By the time young drivers get a drivers license, Khana kids will have super car control.
-Plus, it's never too late to learn... adults can join the fun!
+Our karts safely mix fun between ages, with parents and children drifting together, building mutual trust and respect.
+The sooner kids can start learning to drive, the more those skills can develop and transfer.
+By the time young drivers get a drivers license, Khana kids should have super car control.
+And as an adult, it's a serious hoot.

-Most of us drive cars at least 10% of our waking hours, but have never taken a class in car control.
+Most of us drive cars at least 10% of our waking hours, but never trained on real car control.
 And, most people cannot afford traditional motorsport racing.
-Khana Karts hopes to bring an intense vehicle dynamics clinic to the masses.
-Some law enforcement agencies economically train their street patrol using similar techniques.
-In a Khana Kart, you get hardcore training, at a fraction of the price, while feeling indescribable happiness.
+Khana Karts brings an intense vehicle dynamics clinic to the masses.
+Many law enforcement agencies economically train their street patrol using similar techniques, with plastic rings on real car wheels.